Customer Service and Guidance

 - There is an authorised post agent in the village of Juntusranta, 30 km.

 - There are post offices in Kuusamo, 85 km, and in Suomussalmi, 100 km.

-- There are fuel distribution points in Hossan Lomakylä (a resort 5 km from the visitor centre), as well as in the village of Juntusranta (30 km from the visitor centre).
-Both are non-automatic and operate only in daytime.
+- There are fuel distribution points in Hossan Lomakylä (a resort 5 km from the visitor centre).
+Station is non-automatic and operates only in daytime.

 - There is a health centre and a pharmacy in Suomussalmi, 100 km, and in Kuusamo, 85 km.

 - Hossa taxi, tel. +358 (0)40 5318 964

 - Canoe transport services are provided by Experience KL OY, and Camping Hossan Lumo, which both also rent canoes.

 - Town of Kuusamo (www.kuusamo.fi)